Elk (steam tug): Career

 In 1896, Capt.
 O.G.
 Olsen (d.
 1924) bought the steamboat Katherine.
 Olsen was a native of Norway who came to Pacific Coast in 1883.
 Olsen rebuilt Katherine as a tug and took the vessel to Puget Sound to operate out of Tacoma as a tug under the name of Elk, the first vessel of what became the Olsen Tug Boat Company.

 Stranding

 In 1909, while operating under the Seattle concern of Crosbie Towing Co., Elk was towing a barge loaded with telephone cable intended for the Kitsap County Telephone Company, Elk went aground near Restoration Point.
 As a result, the vessel suffered extensive damage, including breaking the tail shaft, rudder shaft and keel.
 Elk was not a total loss, and the vessel was able to be removed to the King and Winge shipyard in West Seattle where repairs were made.

+Disposition

-DispositionElk is reported to have burned in 1911.
+Elk is reported to have burned in 1911.